bairimenglin/EfficientNetV2-Xiangxi-Costume-Recognition/README.md

 ```python
 python gui.py
 ```
-Upload image for prediction from data.zip
+The dataset was split into 80% for training and 20% for testing.
+Upload last 20% image for prediction from data.zip

 This will open the GUI window.
 You can upload an image and get the predicted ethnic group.